JasperGrant/ECED3901-Competition-2024/README.md

  - **competition_publisher:** Once the competition is started this node will continuously publish empty messages to '/CompetitionStart'

- - **test_student:** This node demonstrates what your robot should be doing to interact with these nodes.
+ - **test_student:** This node demonstrates what your robot should be doing to interact with the competition nodes.

- The final competition will require each team to interface with both of these pose_listener and competition_publisher nodes to ensure simultaneous competition start and constantly monitor the pose of both robots.

 ## Installation

 To use this package, clone the repository into your ROS2 workspace and colcon build the package.
 The package should be on the same directory level as your eced3901 package.